honggkang/honggkang.github.io/about.md

 ---

 ## Short bio
-I received the B.Sc. degree (summa cum laude) in electronic engineering from Hanyang University, Seoul, South Korea, in 2017, and the M.Sc. degree from the School of Electrical Engineering, Korea Advanced Institute of Science and Technology
+I received the B.Sc. degree in electronic engineering from Hanyang University, Seoul, South Korea, in 2017, and the M.Sc. degree from the School of Electrical Engineering, Korea Advanced Institute of Science and Technology
 (KAIST), Daejeon, South Korea, in 2019, where I am currently pursuing the Ph.D. degree.
 My research interests include signal processing for wireless communications, signal processing, optimization and machine learning.

 <hr/>